-A student with more than 3 days of absence due to truancy in any given school year will be considered a chronic truant and may be referred to the truancy officer or be required to attend a meeting with middle school administration.
-A student who is a chronic truant may be referred to the visiting teacher for possible court action after parent notification and the student's attendance record has been received by the parent and student.
+A student with more than 3 days of absence due to truancy in any given school year will be considered a chronic truant and will be referred to the truancy officer.
+A student who is a chronic truant may be referred to the visiting teacher for possible court action after parent notification and the student's attendance record have been received by the parent and student.
 Students who reach the age of 16 may be recommended for expulsion from school.
 A student expelled for truancy may re-enter school the following year, but re-entry will be on a probationary basis.
-If such student again is classified as a chronic truant, per the description of the policy, the student shall be dropped from the attendance roll of the school.
+If such student again is classified a chronic truant, per the de- scription of the policy, the student shall be dropped from the attendance roll of the school.
 In combating truancy, school officials shall attempt to involve other state agencies as they work to eliminate truancy as a cause for a student being absent from school.